idevisser/OAPIF-PDOK-INSPIRE/data/readme.md

-The files in these maps were candidates for testing the OAPIF.
+The files in these maps are candidates for testing the OAPIF.